SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

         content:
           -
             type: text
-            text: 'Service animals and service animals-in training ' -
+            text: 'Service animals'
+      -
         type: paragraph
         content:
           -
             type: text
             text: 'Service animals are welcome at MBLGTACC.
 The ADA defines a service animal as “any animal that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”
-Were the animal not readily apparent as a service animal, staff at the conference may ask the individual if the animal helps to mitigate a disability and what tasks the animal has been trained to perform.
-A service animal may relieve itself in any of the green areas available outdoors.
-Owners are reminded to clean up after their service animals'
+Were the animal not readily apparent as a service animal, staff at the conference may ask the individual if the animal helps to mitigate a disability and what tasks the animal has been trained to perform.'
       -
         type: heading
         attrs: